antonioortegajr/Funafuti-Brass-Quail-/docs/notes/apiNotes.md

 simple featured page.
 All in PHP.
 We touched on some PHP with twig already.
 This will be just PHP you would run on your sever.
 Or today in this console.

+What if I don't know PHP?
+NO big deal.
+It looks tougher than it is.
+Also we supply sample code.
+It's easy to install on a local machine.
+Already installed if you have a Mac.

 Our API calls will use a php function call cURL.
 This will get the contents of an endpoint. cURL has a lot of options that can go with it.
 We are just going to fetch some JSON.
 Then use the php function json_decde() to begin working with